 The Apocalypse Tapestry was a great source of inspiration for him.

 Lurçat indeed subsequently created the Joys and Agonies of Humanity in the Face of Life and Death.

 The 80m long tapestry is divided into 10 sections.

-One of his most acclaimed creations is the Song of the World that is exhibited in the beautiful vaulted Salle des Malades (patients' dormitory).
+One of his most acclaimed creations is the Song of the World which is exhibited in the vaulted Salle des Malades (patients' dormitory).

 Another museum, the nearby Centre Régional d'Art Textile (Regional Centre of Textile Art) chronicles the different weaving techniques.

 N.B.
 Photos of the Apocalypse Tapestry are forbidden inside the exhibition hall in order to protect it.

 Coordinates: Lat 47.470000 - Long -0.560000

 Photos via Wikimedia Commons: Galerie de l'Apocalypse by c6L is licensed under CC BY-SA 2.0 - La Chute de Babylone by Kimon Berlin user:Gribeco is licensed CC BY-SA 3.0 - l'Aigle du malheur by Remi Jouan is licensed under CC BY-SA 3.0 - Le chiffre et la Bete by Anonymous (supposedly Robert Poisson) is in Public Domain

 Please note: We will not sell or distribute your email address to any third party.